 Rates are the most significant revenue source for Wyndham City and make up approximately 45% of its annual income.
+The total distribution of Wyndham's 2022-23 budgeted revenue is outlined below:

 The introduction of rate capping under the Victorian Government's Fair Go Rates System (FGRS) has brought a renewed focus to Wyndham City's long-term financial sustainability.
-The FGRS continues to restrict Wyndham City's ability to raise revenue above the rate cap unless application is made to the Essential Services Commission for a variation.
-Maintaining service delivery levels and investing in community assets remain key priorities for Wyndham City's reliance on rate income and provide options to actively reduce that reliance.
+The FGRS continues to restrict Wyndham City's ability to raise revenue above the rate cap unless application is made to the Essential Services Commissionfor a variation.
+Maintaining service delivery levels and investing in community assets remain key priorities for Wyndham City.
+This strategy will address Wyndham City's reliance on rate income and provide options to actively reduce that reliance.